-While the number of commercial property transactions in the Lower Mainland continues to trend below recent years, the third quarter of 2013 saw an increase in the dollar value of properties sold, according to data from Commercial Edge, a commercial real estate system operated by the Real Estate Board of Greater Vancouver (REBGV).
+Demand for land helped commercial real estate sales and dollar volume reach five-year highs in the Lower Mainland in 2016, according to data from Commercial Edge, a commercial real estate system operated by the Real Estate Board of Greater Vancouver (REBGV).

-Home buyer and seller activity continues to mirror historical averages in the Greater Vancouver housing market.
-These trends have helped keep the region in a balanced state for the last nine months.
+Home buyer and seller activity remains near historical averages in the Metro Vancouver housing market.

 Demand for land and industrial properties lead a steady third quarter for commercial real estate in the Lower MainlandMonday, November 28, 2016